-If you didn’t know already, I am a Registered Dietitian who encourages flexible dieting and macro tracking as a part of my nutrition approach in my practice.
-After you adopt an eating pattern that’s chocked full of whole, real foods that make you feel great, and master blood sugar stability with PFC balanced meals and snacks – you’re often ready for more.
-I think it’s a natural and appropriate progression to start looking at macronutrient amounts and eating in a balance that’s right for you and your goals.
+Truthfully, many clients come to me with some great eating habits already.
+After you’ve adopted an eating pattern that’s chocked full of whole, real foods that make you feel great, and master blood sugar stability with PFC balanced meals and snacks – you’re ready for more.
+It’s a natural and appropriate progression to start looking at macronutrient amounts and eating in a balance that’s right for you and your goals.

 Flexible dieting is the only method I have found which offers the structure that people need, while also promoting choice and autonomy.
 I think it’s incredibly powerful to help someone achieve the “look” or aesthetic they want while living the life they enjoy at the same time.
 When clients “graduate” my services, they’re armed with the sustainable tools and approaches to make them feel empowered to take things into their own hands long into the future.